Life Coaching with CBT Techniques

 Where appropriate in coaching sessions, I can also teach or give information about:

 - How to build up simple personal affirmations to help improve your confidence and self esteem

 - Dealing with lifestyle issues and helpful stress management strategies

 - Ways in which people manage to bring about successful change and break away from habits which can be harmful, such as excessive alcohol use, smoking or comfort eating.

-David has worked successfully for many years in helping clients to learn and implement powerful personal and professional change and overcome difficulties in their life.
-His background prior to becoming a professional life coach was as a qualified social worker in the UK where he gained practical experience of helping people achieve changes in the most difficult of situations and received training in a numnber of techniques including those highlighted on this page, such as CBT, Motivational Interviewing, Brief Solution Focused Therapy and Transactional Analysis.
+I have worked successfully for many years in helping clients to learn and implement powerful personal and professional change and overcome difficulties in their life.
+My background prior to becoming a professional life coach was as a qualified social worker in the UK where he gained practical experience of helping people achieve changes in the most difficult of situations and received training in a numnber of techniques including those highlighted on this page, such as CBT, Motivational Interviewing, Brief Solution Focused Therapy and Transactional Analysis.

-David has written specialist life coaching articles for the Association for Coaching and other sources of coaching expertise and information, on change management, stress control, relationship coaching and career issues and he has been invited onto BBC radio and Sky TV to give advice on coaching issues.
-David is also the author of Introducing Self-Esteem - A Practical Guide published by Icon Books (2012) in their Practical Guide Series which provides a practical introduction for anyone interested in using CBT and life coaching techniques to help build self esteem.
-His follow-up book Introducing Assertiveness - A Practical Guide has also been published by Icon Books in 2012 and 2013 respectively.
+I have written specialist life coaching articles for the Association for Coaching and other sources of coaching expertise and information, on change management, stress control, relationship coaching and career issues and have been invited onto BBC radio and Sky TV to give advice on coaching issues.
+My books Introducing Self-Esteem - A Practical Guide and Introducing Assertiveness - A Practical Guide were first published by Icon Books in 2012 and 2013 respectively.
 They are available worldwide from online stores such as Amazon and from bookshops.
 I have also written several self-help ebook guides which can be purchased from this website.

 The techniques are practical and straightforward and do not involve painful analysis of your past.
 They are designed to be helpful, constructive and supportive.